rolandshc/jamstack_gatsby_personal_blog/src/content/post-3.md

 Talking about self-intro is always like an advertisement.
 I do not like it personally.
 Since you are now visiting this post, you should be interested in me or something I can offer = )

 I am a game enthusiast.
-I was addicted to anime and RPG games when I was small.
-Pokemon is my favourite.
-I completed all the MSG series and watched all the movies.
+I love anime and RPG games.
+My favourite is Pokemon.
+I completed all the main stream games (MSG) and watched all the movies.
 When I was small, I would like to study the different stats behind different pokemon species.
+Like most of the trainers, I like to use strong monsters and evolve them into their final forms.

-When I was in high school, I understood that the numerical system of this collection game is so realistic and I always wish to be a Mewtwo but not a Pikachu LOL.
-The base stats values and individual values of a pokemon could not be changed with effort but only the effort values could be changed by effort.
+During my high school years, I started to realize that the numerical system of this collection game is so realistic.
+I always wish to be a Mewtwo but not a Pikachu LOL.
+The fact is that the base stats values and individual values of a pokemon could not be changed by training but only the effort values could be changed.
 This means that a Pikachu could never become a Mewtwo but at least a Pikachu could become a stronger Pikachu.

 <div style="padding-top:56.313%;position:relative;"><iframe src="https://gifer.com/embed/OiLM" width="100%" height="100%" style='position:absolute;top:0;left:0;' frameBorder="0" allowFullScreen></iframe></div><p><a href="https://gifer.com">via GIFER</a></p>